AmrAshrafIbrahim/Restaurant-Reservation-System/readme.txt

     If the entered username refers to a cooker
     Cooker window is opened.
 If there any reservation it should appears on the cooker window in a table of orders and table number the cooker can move with the cursor in the order box if the order is too long.
-The chef isnít allowed to know the client name but the waiter is allowed.
+The chef isn‚Äôt allowed to know the client name but the waiter is allowed.

     If the entered username refers to a waiter